-- Courses considered below college level. - Coursework earned at an institution that did not hold at least candidacy status with its regional accrediting association when the coursework was taken - Courses offered for non-credit continuing education units. - Courses providing instruction in English as a Second Language (100-level or above). \ - · Remedial courses in any academic discipline.
+- Courses considered below college level. - Coursework earned at an institution that did not hold at least candidacy status with its regional accrediting association when the coursework was taken. - Courses offered for non-credit continuing education units. - Courses providing instruction in English as a Second Language (100-level or above). - Remedial courses in any academic discipline. - Non-academic/vocational-technical courses.

-Non-academic/vocational-technical courses.

-Standard College does not accept experiential learning credits.
+Standard College does not accept experiential, life or work experience learning credits.